Harry Styles Got What For His Birthday From Adele? “Sign Of The Times” Singer Reveals Hilarious Gift From Her

 Why are we always stuck and running from

-Your bullets, the bullets
+Your bullets, the bullets”

 According to Billboard, the song was written with the help of Tyler Johnson, Alex Salibian, Ryan Nasci, Mitch Rowland, and Jeff Bhasker.
-Rock heavyweights like David Bowie David Bowie, Pink Floyd and Prince are listed as some of the song’s main influences.
+Rock heavyweights like David Bowie, Pink Floyd and Prince are listed as some of the song’s main influences.

 Harry Styles will perform a second new song on #SNL! https://t.co/3eh0G2oNNs pic.twitter.com/E5q1KtqNqM